 The Soho original of this forward-thinking, affordable-steak-for-the-masses restaurant (or perhaps now, culture).

-The idea is simple: 200g of Flat Iron steak (from the shoulder of the cow) for £11, plus sides.
+The idea is simple: 200g of Flat Iron steak (from the shoulder of the cow) for £13, plus sides.
 They have a special that changes every now and then (a burger with béarnaise, a ribeye, rump, etc) but it’s the flat iron you’re here for – and it’s a recipe that’s proven so popular that they now have venues all over London, each with their own nuances.
 This branch’s?
 A salted caramel mousse that’s whipped in a cream canister and tastes like Mars bar clouds.
 Do.
 Not.
 Miss.

-Details: 17 Beak St, W1F 9RW | Open daily from 11.45am
+Details: 17 Beak St, W1F 9RW | Book here